 GASB #68 improves accounting and financial reporting by state and local governments for pensions.
 It also improves information provided by state and local government employers about financial support for pensions that is provided by other entities.
 This Statement results from a comprehensive review of the effectiveness of existing standards of accounting and financial reporting for pensions with regard to providing decision useful information, supporting assessments of accountability and interperiod equity, and creating additional transparency.
 This Statement replaces the requirement of Statement No. 27, Accounting for Pension by State and Local Governmental Employers, as well as the requirements of Statement No. 50, Pension Disclosures, as they relate to pensions that are provided through pension plans administered as trusts or equivalent arrangements that meet certain criteria.
-The requirements of Statements 27 and 50 remain applicable for pensions that are not covered by the scope of this Statement.
+The requirements of Statement.